cyanching/cyanching.github.io/_pages/about.md

 2027-?

 I intend to pursue, ideally, an assistant professorship or another postdoctoral position following the completion of my first postdoctoral contract.
 I plan to continue working in method development for scientific image and signal processing.
-I am currently focusing on point cloud and surface related geometry processing while working with explainable machine/deep learning on the side.
+I am currently focusing on geometry processing while working with explainable machine/deep learning on the side.
 I am not actively seeking industrial positions, but I would be glad to support NGOs, think tanks, startups and companies that make positive environmental and social impacts.

 Hobbies
 ------